sharanyagprasad/sharanyagprasad.github.io/_posts/2024-11-07-terraform_locals.md

 ---

-## 7. Conclusion: Simplify Your Codebase with Locals in Terraform
+## 7.Conclusion on Using Locals to Simplify Terraform Code

 Locals are invaluable for streamlining configurations, keeping code concise, and ensuring consistency.
 By defining values only once and reusing them, you can enhance the readability and maintainability of your Terraform codebase.